What will happen to Tim Walz after Donald Trump's win of presidential election?

 Walz has not indicated whether or not he would run again for governor of Minnesota if his vice presidential bid failed.

+Schultz also notes the percentage of the popular vote that Walz has received has steadily gone down since he first ran for governor.
+That also includes the 2024 presidential election.

+"Harris got a fewer percentage of the vote than Presiden Biden did, wins fewer counties than Biden did, so I think his path in terms of a future in Minnesota politics is difficult," Schultz said.

-Walz provided a final address on a national platform before the election on "The Late Show with Stephen Colbert" Monday night, where he underscored the Vice President Kamala Harris campaign's focus on Pennsylvania, the hotly contested battleground state that Trump eventually won, along with its 19 electoral votes.
+Walz provided a final address on a national platform before the election on "The Late Show with Stephen Colbert" Monday night, where he underscored the Harris campaign's focus on Pennsylvania, the hotly contested battleground state that Trump eventually won, along with its 19 electoral votes.

 During a rally in La Crosse, Wisconsin earlier that day, Walz told the audience that if Harris and he defeat Trump, voters "aren't ever going to have to see this guy on TV again and listen to him."